SEED-VT/TraceFL/README.md

 ```
 This will also generate a provenance report [TraceFL_clients_contributions.log](TraceFL_clients_contributions.log) in the current directory.
 Inspect the file for detailed neuron contributions and responsible clients for each input label.

-- Total runtime is about ~2-3 minutes on CPU, <1 minute on a GPU-enabled machine.

 ### 5.2 Reproducing Main Paper Experiments

+> [!NOTE]
-[Note] These scripts are also executeable on colab.
+> These scripts are also executeable on colab.
 Click this and uncomment the corresponding script to run the experiment.

 Although, any configuration of the TraceFL artifact can be run using the `python -m tracefl.main dirichlet_alpha=0.1`` command with approprite arguments (e.g., dirichlet_alpha, num_clients, num_rounds), we also provide scripts tha can validate each result of the corresponding figure or table in the paper.